Gambling genius and Chicago Outfit associate Frank Rosenthal made a fortune for the mob while running Las Vegas' Stardust casino in the 1970s.

 But Rosenthal emerged unscathed and took his two children to California and then to Florida, where he worked as a nightclub manager and ran an online betting site before dying in 2008 at the age of 79.

-To the end, Rosenthal had mixed opinions about the movie based on his Las Vegas career but felt that it was largely accurate (but insisted that he never funneled casino profits illegally to the mob).
-And in a sense, that says a lot about the wild life of Frank Rosenthal.
+To the end, Rosenthal had mixed opinions about Casino, the 1995 movie based on his Las Vegas career but felt that it was largely accurate (but insisted that he never funneled casino profits illegally to the mob).
+And in a sense, that says a lot about the wild story of Frank Rosenthal, the real-life Sam Rothstein.
 After all, how many people could have their life story turned into a hit movie with few, if any, embellishments needed?